 Liveaboard Dive Travel to Cuba Legal for Americans

 Cuba is open and legal for American tourists to travel & dive in Cuba as long as they comply with US regulations.
 In order to qualify to travel to and dive in Cuba, U.S. citizens are required to participate in an authorized program of the U.S. Department of the Treasury, Office of Foreign Assets Control.
-All Star Avalon II passengers will take part in the Blue Sanctuary is an approved sustainability management program of Cuba’s Jardines de la Reina Marine Park (Gardens of the Queen).
-This program makes it legal US citizens to dive in Cuba off the All Star Avalon II dive liveaboard.
-Participants are required to complete section 515.575 of the attached Travel Affidavit and to bring it with them to Cuba.
+All Star Cuba passengers will take part in an educational/conservation program in conjunction with Blue Sanctuary.
+Blue Sanctuary is a sustainability management program of Cuba’s Jardines de la Reina Marine Park (Gardens of the Queen).
+This program makes it legal for US citizens to dive in Cuba.
 Post trip, participants are required to retain his/her Travel Affidavit, passport and the humanitarian certificate of completion for 5 years.

 Non-U.S. Citizens that are joining All Star Avalon II must also be in compliance with U.S. Department of Treasury, Office of Foreign Assets Control regulations.
-This means that even if you are a non-U.S. citizen you must travel through the United States before continuing on to Cuba to be eligible to join All Star Avalon II.
-In addition all travelers must maintain a full-time schedule of activities focused on the humanitarian – environmental projects.
+This means that even if you are a non-U.S. citizen you must participate in the same educational & marine conservation program.

 In order to qualify to travel to Cuba, U.S. citizens are required to participate in an authorized program of the U.S. Department of the Treasury, Office of Foreign Assets Control.
 Blue Sanctuary is an approved sustainability management program of Cuba’s Jardines de la Reina Marine Park (Gardens of the Queen) under which All Star Avalon II operates.
 Workshop participants are required to complete section 515.567(b) of the attached Travel Affidavit and to bring it with them to Cuba.
 Post workshop, participants are required to retain his/her Travel Affidavit, passport and the workshop certificate of completion for 5 years.